Twins can have sibling rivalry as much as siblings who are not twins.

-Even when parents avoid the myths, rivalry between twins comes up.
+Even when parents avoid comparisons, rivalry between twins comes up.
 As the mother of twin toddlers, Ann Marie sees it all the time.

 "My twins first started trying to overpower the other when they learned that hitting each other would elicit a response from me.
 One twin would hit the other over the head, producing two results: his brother would cry and I would give him the attention by telling him 'no,'" she says.

 "Another area of competition/rivalry occurred in the actual hands-on attention I give them," she continues.
 "It's gotten to the point where if one twin gets hurt and starts heading toward me for comforting, the other twin will run just to make it to my arms first.
 I usually give the unhurt twin a little hug to let him know I love him, and then pick up the one who is hurt and cradle him while kissing his injured area."

 Sometimes developmental difficulties, such as deficits in language and social skills, can foster competition.
-Maddie, a fraternal twin speaks fluently for a two-year-old and her language is easily understandable.
+Maddie, a fraternal twin speaks fluently for a 2-year-old and her language is easily understandable.
 Jimmy, her brother, is less easily understood and adults have to question him repeatedly before they can understand what he's trying to say.
 Jimmy shows his frustration by hitting his twin sister.

 Twins are often born premature, which may account for a delay in their language skills.
-Even if the twins are not premature, language delays might occur just because there are two same-aged children in the house fighting for attention.
+Even if the twins are not premature, language delays might occur just because there are 2 same-aged children in the house fighting for attention.